 The Kansas Recruitment and Retention project provides support to Kansas districts, schools and educators through the Kansas Education Employment Board (KEEB) and to early career special education staff through the Kansas e-Mentoring for Student Success (eMSS) effort.

-The Kansas State Department of Education (KSDE) Early Childhood Special Education and Title Services (ECSETS) provides leadership and support all learners receiving early childhood, title or special education services throughout Kansas schools and communities.
+The Kansas State Department of Education (KSDE) Special Education and Title Services (SETS) provides leadership and support all learners receiving special education or title services throughout Kansas schools and communities.

-The Kansas TVI/COMS project supports the preparation and mentoring of TVIs and COMS in order to provide effective instruction for students who are blind or visually impaired across the state.
+The Kansas TSVI/COMS project supports the preparation and mentoring of TSVIs and COMS in order to provide effective instruction for students who are blind or visually impaired across the state.